alessandro-gentilini/knuth-interview-2006/README.md

-Although I said I was a machine, but I did also like to laugh, and so when I was writing for the paper, we always had sections about jokes, and we always had you know, in our Yearbook we had fun things in there that weren’t expected.
-So I’ve carried that through, as you know, and many; there are lots of corny jokes in the indexes to my books now that people probably haven’t discovered yet, but somebody will ask me, why do I have a reference to Bo Derek in *The TeXbook*?
+Although I said I was a machine, but I did also like to laugh, and so when I was writing for the paper, we always had sections about jokes, and we always had you know, in our Yearbook we had fun things in there that weren't expected.
+So I've carried that through, as you know, and many; there are lots of corny jokes in the indexes to my books now that people probably haven't discovered yet, but somebody will ask me, why do I have a reference to Bo Derek in *The TeXbook*?
-And it turns out that just all the pages which are cited in the index for Bo Derek is where I used the number ten, so all the way through I’ve had this silly streak of some sort that means I don’t take everything too seriously.
+And it turns out that just all the pages which are cited in the index for Bo Derek is where I used the number ten, so all the way through I've had this silly streak of some sort that means I don't take everything too seriously.

 [8 - The Potrzebie System of Weights and Meausures and the Alfred E. Neuman crossword](http://webofstories.com/play/17067)
 --------------------------------------------------------------------------------------------------------------------------

-While I’m on the subject of *Mad Magazine*, I might as well mention that then I did a project in my senior year, which was submitted to the Wisconsin Academy of Sciences, well, no, first to the Westinghouse Science Talent Search, which is now called the Intel Science Talent Search or something, but it’s a nationwide competition, and it was called the Potrzebie System of Weights and Measures.
+While I'm on the subject of *Mad Magazine*, I might as well mention that then I did a project in my senior year, which was submitted to the Wisconsin Academy of Sciences, well, no, first to the Westinghouse Science Talent Search, which is now called the Intel Science Talent Search or something, but it's a nationwide competition, and it was called the Potrzebie System of Weights and Measures.
 This is a Polish word that was very popular in *Mad Magazine*, and I decided to base a system of weights and measures that was going to be better than the